llMBQll/OmniLED/docs/devices.md

 }
 ```

-### Add New Simulator
+### Add New Emulator

-To quickly prototype new layouts you can set up a simulator which will open a window on your screen.
+To quickly prototype new layouts you can set up a emulator which will open a window on your screen.

-Add `simulator` entry with the following parameters:
+Add `emulator` entry with the following parameters:
 Required:

 - `name` - unique name that will identify your device when registering it for events